 Figure 3 shows the absolute flux density in the valve for the case where the air gap is 0.3 mm.
 Other quantities automatically available include the H-Field and the permeability distribution.
 Further secondary quantities such as system energy and force are also delivered by the solver.
 Post-processing templates can also be defined to obtain other user-defined secondary quantities.

 The force on the armature is an important characteristic for this valve, namely, its variation with armature gap size and applied coil current.
 The force is automatically calculated as a post-processing step, the results of which can be captured by the post-processing templates and displayed as a family of curves as shown in figure 4.
 In the figure, the armature gap is shown by two red points.
 The number of mesh lines in the gap is defined in terms of the gap parameter to ensure that the mesh is adequately refined in the gap regardless of the gap width.
-This ensures a consistent result throughout the parameterisation process.
+This ensures a consistent result throughout the parameterization process.